 8. Keep Your Oven Door Closed

 You now know how the oven’s temperature can ruin a recipe.
-But what can completely throw off the oven temperature is constantly opening and closing that oven to peek at your baking cupcakes.
-I mean, I get it.
-It’s tempting to keep the oven door ajar to see your cake rising, the cookies baking, and the cupcakes puffing up!
-But doing so can let cool air in, which greatly interrupts your baked good from cooking.
-Or worse– affects how your baked good is rising.
-If you need to test your cakes for doneness with a toothpick, do so quickly.
-Remove it from the oven, close the oven immediately, test for doneness, put it back in as quickly as you can if more bake time is required.
+But what can completely throw off the oven temperature is constantly opening and closing the oven door to peek inside.
+I know you’re excited about what’s baking!
+It’s so tempting to keep the oven ajar to see your cake rising, cookies baking, and cupcakes puffing up.
+But doing so can let cool air in, which interrupts the baked good from cooking and/or rising properly.

 9. Chill Your Cookie Dough